uxuimar/uxuimar/README.md

 <h2 align="left">About me:</h2>

 <p>I have contributed to user experience (UX) design projects E2E, B2B, and B2C.
-Currently working at VML Argentina agency for Coca-Cola LATAM, and previously at Asignet Technology ADN, collaborating with clients including Abbvie, AT&T, among others.</p>
+Currently working at VML Argentina agency for Coca-Cola LATAM, and previously at Asignet Technology DNA, collaborating with clients including Abbvie, AT&T, among others.</p>
 <p>Participating in both the development and strategic execution within the marketing area.
 Since I began delving into the field of programming, that interest has become the driving force that motivates me to continue my career in the spectrum of experience design with a focus Development.</p>

 <h3>Technologies</h3>